oracle-devrel/devrel-labs/rag_in_a_box/README.md

-# AI RAG in a BOX Demo using Oracle Autonomous Database 23ai and Local LLMs
+# AI RAG in a BOX Demo using Oracle AI Database 26ai and Local LLMs

 ## Introduction